undergrad-partner-school

 Financial Aid

-Grants, loans, scholarships, work-study programs: these are all types of financial help for students.
-Check out some recent data to get informed about need-based and non-need-based monetary aid at St. Clair County Community College.
+Getting some financial help in forms of grants, loans, scholarships or work-study programs can be crucial for finishing your studies.
+Check out some recent data to get the information about need-based and non-need-based aid at St Clair County Community College.

 Need-based